zencart/documentation/content/dev/code/init_system.md

 In terms of its osCommerce roots, `application_top.php` was the file included on every page/script needed to invoke and handle basic core sub-systems.
 Any function/class that was needed globally by any page needed to be initialised here.

-From a customisation perspective this was a bad thing.
+From a customization perspective this was a bad thing.
 If third party code (contributions) needed to access a new global function/class then `application_top.php` would need to be 'hacked'.
-This would obviously cause problems on upgrades, when `application_top.php` would be overwritten, and any customisations would be lost.
+This would obviously cause problems on upgrades, when `application_top.php` would be overwritten, and any customizations would be lost.

 Zen Cart attempted to mitigate this by providing certain override directories where extra data/functions files could be placed that would be automatically included when `application_top.php` was run.